UKHomeOffice/adegnanCfTest-/README.md

 ## Getting started

-Assuming you've already recieved the email with your credntials in it, you'll want to install the cloudfoundry-cli package; This can be found here https://github.com/cloudfoundry/cli.
+Assuming you've already recieved the email with your credntials in it, you'll want to install the cloudfoundry-cli package; This can be found here https://github.com/cloudfoundry/cli, there are precompiled binaries if you scroll down slightly.
 Following that, as suggested, login and change your password using the following two commands:-

 - cf login
 - cf passwd